 - bring toys to school, play with them during lessons

 - talk when the teacher is talking.

 - be obnoxious

-- √ yell outanswers
+- yell out answers>

-✓ yell o

 - pick your nose

-- lean back in your chair
+- • lean back in your chair

-interrupt)
+- (interrupt

 - run in the classroom

 - hit other students

 - bring things that beep, watches, games, etc.

-- mimic the teacher
+- mimic the teachen

 - burp, or make other loud, rude noises

 - goof off during a test

 - get up and walk around when the teacher is talking